aathapa/fundlock/README.md

 # Fundlock

-A Stacks blockchain application for time-locked fund management with a Svelte frontend.
+A Stacks blockchain application for fund management with a Svelte frontend.

 ## Project Structure